-To become a notary, you’ll first reach out to your Secretary of the State.
+The first step in how to be a notary, you’ll first reach out to your Secretary of State.
 Requirements differ from state to state.
 In some states, you will be provided with a manual to study and are expected to pass an exam.
 Depending on each state, the cost to become a notary will vary.
 There is an application fee and the cost of any background screenings, training and/or required supplies.

 There are also renewal fees when your notary commission expires, typically every 2-5 of years.
 Notaries who choose to become loan signing agents will need to meet separate requirements that are not associated with the Secretary of State, but the basic rules and regulations of performing your notary duties apply regardless of the task or document.

 It’s important to remember that while requirements differ from state to state, being a notary public involves more than just a stamp and a seal.
 You have been entrusted with an important responsibility to ensure the accuracy of documents and the identities of individuals signing them.
 As a notary, you must act in accordance with the laws of your state at all times.
 Learn more about the importance of how to be a notary and what it involves.